David Parsons (racing driver, born 1955)

 David John 'Truckie' Parsons (born 1955) is a former racing driver from Castlemaine in Victoria, Australia.
 He raced his own car in selected races of the 1995, 1996 and 1997 seasons of the Australian Touring Car Championship, as well as Bathurst 1000 and other races for his own and other teams.

-In 1999, the two David Parsons teamed up together in a Gibson Motorsport Commodore for the 1999 FAI 1000.
+In 1999, Parsons paired up with another driver by the name of David Parsons in a Gibson Motorsport Commodore for the 1999 FAI 1000.
+They also competed in the Queensland 500 in a strong campaign that saw them finish fifth and the first of the privateers.